 From time to time, the Company is a party to various legal matters in the ordinary course of its business, including actions by employees, consumers, suppliers, government agencies, or others.
 The Company has recorded accruals with respect to these matters, where appropriate, which are reflected in the Company's consolidated financial statements.
 For some matters, a liability is not probable or the amount cannot be reasonably estimated and therefore an accrual has not been made.
-In 2019, the Company recorded an accrual of \$31.0 million for losses the Company believes are both probable and reasonably estimable relating to certified class actions and associated matters, including the matters discussed below under Consumer/Product Litigation.
+In 2019, the Company recorded an accrual of \$31.0 million, an amount that is immaterial to the Company's consolidated financial statements, for probable and reasonably estimable losses relating to certain significant legal matters, including certified class action and associated matters.
+The majority of the legal matters related to the 2019 accrual have been resolved, and the Company does not believe that any remaining related matters will result in liability that is material to the Company's annual consolidated financial statements.

-Except as described below and based on information currently available, the Company believes that its pending legal matters, both individually and in the aggregate, will be resolved without a material adverse effect on the Company's consolidated financial statements as a whole.
+Based on information currently available, the Company believes that its pending legal matters, both individually and in the aggregate, will be resolved without a material adverse effect on the Company's consolidated financial statements as a whole.
 However, litigation and other legal matters involve an element of uncertainty.
-Adverse decisions and settlements, including any required changes to the Company's business, or other developments in such matters could affect our consolidated operating results in future periods or result in liability or other amounts material to the Company's annual consolidated financial statements.
+Adverse decisions and settlements, including any required changes to the Company's business, or other developments in such matters could affect the consolidated operating results in future periods or result in liability or other amounts material to the Company's annual consolidated financial statements.